 Another tip is to make these little animals live together from an early age.
 If, for example, two hamsters from the same litter have grown up together, they will be able to share their territory without too many conflicts.

-How To Facilitate Cohabitation Between Hamsters
+How to Facilitate Cohabitation Between Hamsters

 If you plan to keep your hamsters in the same cage, you must follow specific rules to avoid injuries and fights:

-On the other hand, if you want your guinea pig to thrive and not be all alone in its cage, consider finding another friend for it, either of the same species or the other species described above.
+On the other hand, if you want your guinea pig to thrive and not be all alone in its cage, consider finding another friend for it, either of the same species or of some of the other species described above.
 At least at the beginning of the cohabitation, observe them carefully to make sure they develop a lasting friendship without fights.